BIDS/repro-case-studies/case-studies/omesnard.md

 In computational fluid dynamics, full replication of the findings can involve using a different code that implements the same numerical method, or a code that implements a different numerical method altogether but solves the same mathematical model.
 Because we are solving the Navier-Stokes equations—an unsteady and nonlinear model—certain problem scenarios can present particular challenges to replication.

-##### General questions about reproducibility

-1) Why do you think that reproducibility in your domain is important?
+## Why do you think that reproducibility in your domain is important?

 In computational science, we use simulations and data analysis as tools for the creation and justification of scientific knowledge.
 This process of knowledge creation, as in all science, must also produce evidence to justify itself.